CrumrineCoder/Bard-Release/README.md

 * Close all songs that are playing when the user searches.
 * Register User message issue
 * Home Page
+* Button styling **DONE!!**
+* Login modal
 * Allow users to go to catalog, but they have to login to use some features **DONE!**
 * Home page search **DONE!!** (still could use suggested tags, maybe?)
 * Grid but don't make each item the same height, Pinterest does it better.
 * Check if the user is logged in for the catalog and show the right stuff.
 * Readd Words counter functionality
+* If no results are returned by the search, tell the user instead of showing them results they don't want.